 - What is the check out period for the items I have checked out?
 Can they be renewed?Click here to read more...You can keep books, CDs, KITs, and most items for 2 weeks.
-DVDs and VHS are allowed out for 3 days.
-You can renew books twice, and DVDs and VHS once as long as there are no fines on your card or there is not a reserve on the item.
+DVDs are allowed out for 3 days.
+You can renew books twice, and DVDs once as long as there are no fines on your card or there is not a reserve on the item.

 - Is the Long Beach Public Library part of Harrison County’s Library System?Click here to read more...No, rather than being a branch system, we are one of two libraries in Mississippi that are what is known as Independent or City Owned.

 - Does your library have a notary on hand for the public?Click here to read more...We do not currently have someone on hand to notarize documents for the public.